Mint, mint, mint.

 1. Boil most of the water in a large pot.
 While that is happening, sanitize your gallon jug, funnel, strainer, and your airlock and bung.
 (Don’t know what those are?
 Click here.)

-2. Remove the pot from heat and get ready to add the mint leaves.
+2. Remove the pot from heat and get ready to add the mint leaves and raisins.
 Crumple the leaves to bruise them and release their essential oils as you add them to the pot.
 Cover the pot and let it sit for about 10-15 minutes.

 3. Pour the sugar into the warm mint tea and stir to dissolve.